SleeplessOne1917/lemmy-bot/README.md

   - `language_id` _optional_ number
   - `community_id` number
   - `honeypot` _optional_ string
-- `sendPrivateMessage(recipientId: number, content: string)`: Send a private message to a user.
+- `sendPrivateMessage(form: SendPrivateMessage)`: Send a private message to a user.
+Accepts an object with the following properties:
+  - `recipientId` number
+  - `content` string
-- `reportPrivateMessage(messageId: number, reason: string)`: Report a private message.
+- `reportPrivateMessage(form: ReportPrivateMessage)`: Report a private message.
+Accepts an object with the following properties:
+  - `privateMessageId` number
+  - `reason` string
 - `uploadImage(image: Buffer)`: Upload an image to pictrs.
 Returns a promise with an `UploadImageReponse`.

 #### Community moderator

-- `banFromCommunity(options)`: Ban a user from a community.
-The options argument has the following shape:
+- `banFromCommunity(form: BanFromCommunity)`: Ban a user from a community.
+Accepts an object with the following properties:
   - `communityId` number
   - `personId` number
   - `daysUntilExpires` _optional_ number
   - `reason` _optional_ string
   - `removeData` _optional_ boolean
-- `removePost(postId: number, reason?: string)`: Remove a post.
+- `removePost(form: RemovePost)`: Remove a post.
+Accepts an object with the following properties:
+  - `postId` number
+  - `reason` _optional_ string
-- `removeComment(commentId: number, reason?: string)`: Remove a comment.
+- `removeComment(form: RemoveComment)`: Remove a comment.
+Accepts an object with the following properties:
+  - `commentId` number
+  - `reason` _optional_ string
 - `resolveCommentReport(commentReportId: number)`: Resolve a comment report.
 - `resolvePostReport(postReportId: number)`: Resolve a post report.
 - `resolveMessageReport(privateMessageReportId: number)`: Resolve a private message report.
-- `featurePost(options)`: Feature a post.
-Options has the following shape:
+- `featurePost(form: FeaturePost)`: Feature a post.
+Accepts an object with the following properties:
   - `postId` number
   - `featureType`: PostFeatureType
   - `featured`: boolean
 - `lockPost(postId: number, locked: boolean)`: Lock/unlock a post.
+Accepts an object with the following properties:
+  - `postId` number
+  - `locked` boolean

 #### Admin

-- `banFromSite(options)`: Ban a user from the instance.
-Options has the following shape:
+- `banFromSite(form: BanFromSite)`: Ban a user from the instance.
+Accepts an object with the following properties:
   - `personId` number
   - `daysUntilExpires` _optional_ number
   - `reason` _optional_ string